pattonsgirl/CEG3120/Projects/Project5/README.md

 ## Part 3 - Diagramming

-Include a diagram (or diagrams) of the continuous deployment process.
-A good diagram will label tools used and how things connect.
+Include a diagram (or diagrams) of the continuous deployment process in the context of tools used for this project.
 This diagram would probably look best near your project description.

 ### Resources